gslf/RustLandia/README.md

 ## Visuals
 ### Matrix Rain
 Matrix rain is a cascading stream of glowing Katakana characters, flowing endlessly down the screen like digital rainfall.

+### MazeGen
+A tool that generate solvable mazes and then ... solve them and prints them to the console.